freeCodeCamp/freeCodeCamp/guide/english/wordpress/index.md

 WordPress powers over 30% of all websites and is by far the most used CMS on the planet.
 Backed up by a huge community, this open source platform powers a multi-billion dollar economy with themes/plugins and custom software.

 Easy to use, Wordpress offers an easy solution for both web developers and non-web developers alike to create a site.
+To function, WordPress has to be installed on a web server, either part of an Internet hosting service like WordPress.com or a computer running the software package WordPress.org in order to serve as a network host in its own right.
+A local computer may be used for single-user testing and learning purposes.

 Just to a few advantages of WordPress:
 * Users are able to manage their Wordpress webpage from any computer